The Cricketer: Overview

 Andrew Miller joined as editor in January 2012, with former Nottinghamshire cricketer Andy Afford appointed as publishing director.
-Afford soon took on the role of managing director and when Miller, departed Simon Hughes, a former Middlesex and Durham bowler, became the title's editor-at-large from 1 September 2014.
-Supporting the appointment of Hughes, Alec Swann joined as Head of Editorial Planning and Production after four-and-a-half years with the Northamptonshire Evening Telegraph.
+Afford soon took on the role of managing director and when Miller departed, Simon Hughes, a former Middlesex and Durham bowler, and Channel 4's The Analyst, became the title's editor-at-large from 1 September 2014.
+Supporting the appointment of Hughes, Alec Swann joined as head of editorial planning and production after four-and-a-half years with the Northamptonshire Evening Telegraph.
 However, when Hughes became the magazine's full editor with effect from the April 2016 edition, Swann was no longer involved with the publication.
-As of 2021, Huw Turbervill is the editor of the magazine.
+Huw Turbervill worked with Hughes as managing editor of the magazine.

-The Cricketer is the world best-selling cricket title, with an ABC-audited circulation of 22,000.
+In 2021 The Cricketer celebrated its centenary, with a decade-by-decade history published on a monthly basis.

+In November 2021, Huw Turbervill became editor of the magazine.
+James Coyne is deputy editor.
+Geoff Barton is art director.
+Jim Hindson, the former Nottinghamshire spin bowler, is the managing director of the business.
+Nick Howson is in charge of The Cricketers digital journalism.
+George Dobell is chief correspondent.
+It won the Outstanding Online Coverage of Domestic Cricket award at the ECB Domestic Journalism Awards for four years in a row, from 2019–2022.The Cricketer is the world best-selling cricket title, with an ABC-audited circulation of 22,000.
 It is available in digital format for mobile and tablet devices via iTunes, Google Play and Amazon.com publishing platforms.

 The Cricketer Publishing Limited owns The Cricketer, along with other assets that include CricketArchive, The National Village Cup, Thecricketer.com and TestMatchSofa.com.